TiredSnorlax/study-cards/NOTES.md

     1. Able to share decks with other users [ ]
     2. Daily study system
       - Get a streak when you play everyday

+TODO:
+  1. Change components background to the css variables [x]